 For more details, please visit Sohn's personal research website here.

 - Robotics (Mobile, Multi-Legged and Humanoids)

-- Machine Learning and AI (Supervised, Non-Supervised and Reinforcement Learning)
+- Machine Learning (Supervised and Non-Supervised Deep Learning and Reinforcement Learning)